 Can I throw the filled sharps containers in the trash?

 Again, depending on your state and local area, this is a question for specific discussion with a medical waste expert.
 The state of Maryland currently allows patients to place used sharps in a household container (e.g., a laundry detergent bottle, or another opaque sturdy plastic container with a screw-top lid) for disposal in the garbage.

 Loose needles and syringes should never be placed directly in the trash, nor should they be flushed down the toilet; likewise, sharps and their containers should never be recycled.

 Still have questions regarding the proper disposal of sharps?

-Curtis Bay Medical Waste Services provides healthcare providers with a safe and environmentally sustainable approach to sharps.
+We are here to help!
+Curtis Bay Medical Waste Services has over 25 years of experience in safe and environmentally sustainable management and disposal of sharps.
 Please call 855-228-1715 for more information.